developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/datawedge/index.md

 ### DW 6.5 and higher

 EB 2.0 works directly with DataWedge 6.5 and later versions.
-All that's required is to set two tags in the EB app's `Config.xml` file to [enable DataWedge](../configreference/#usedwforscanning) and the [EB receiver](../configreference/#intentreciever) for intent payloads.
+All that's required is to set two tags in the EB app's `Config.xml` file to [enable DataWedge](../configreference/#usedwforscanning) and enable the [EB intent receiver](../configreference/#intentreciever).

 **To enable DataWedge 6.5 (or higher) in an EB 2.0 app**: